CrossEvol/mini-diary/README.md

 - √ import all (verify all, tell about how they are differed, and use the modal for confirmation)
 - √ can I use a simple *.html as the messageBox? so can I send message directly to sub window?
 - √ when import, can choose combine content or override.
-- complete <Todo> and <Settings>
+- √ complete <Todo>
-- Use the dnd-kit to operate the Todo Groups.
+- √ Use the dnd-kit to operate the Todo Groups.
+- add fuse query for *Diaries*
+- add fuse query for *Todos*
+- ? solve the re-render-too-many problems in <TodoView/>
+- complete <Settings>
 - update any starter , includes electron, electron-sub-page, mui-vite .
 - add support for eslint and prettier.